This PDF is the current document as it appeared on Public Inspection on 06/26/2013 at 08:45 am.

 Please refer to Docket ID NRC-2012-0109 when contacting the NRC about the availability of information regarding this document.
-You may access information related to this document by the following methods:
+You may access information related to this document, which the NRC possesses and is publicly available, using the following methods:

-- NRC's Agencywide Documents Access and Management System (ADAMS): You may access publicly-available documents online in the NRC Library at http://www.nrc.gov/reading-rm/adams.html.
+- NRC's Agencywide Documents Access and Management System (ADAMS): You may access publicly available documents online in the NRC Library at http://www.nrc.gov/reading-rm/adams.html.
 To begin the search, select “ADAMS Public Documents” and then select “Begin Web-based ADAMS Search.”
-For problems with ADAMS, please contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to firstname.lastname@example.org.
-DG-5028 is located under ADAMS Accession Number ML113550061.
-The regulatory analysis may be found under ADAMS Accession Number ML113550062.
+For problems with ADAMS, please contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to email@example.com.
+The ADAMS accession number for each document referenced in this notice (if that document is available in ADAMS) is provided the first time that a document is referenced.
+Revision 2 of Regulatory Guide 5.29, is available in ADAMS under Accession No. ML13051A421.
+The regulatory analysis may be found in ADAMS under Accession No. ML13051A418.

 - NRC's PDR: You may examine and purchase copies of public documents at the NRC's PDR, Room O1-F21, One White Flint North, 11555 Rockville Pike, Rockville, Maryland 20852.

-The NRC is issuing for public comment a draft guide in the NRC's “Regulatory Guide” series.
-This series was developed to describe and make available to the public such information as methods that are acceptable to the NRC staff for implementing specific parts of the NRC's regulations, techniques that the staff uses in evaluating specific problems or postulated accidents, and data that the staff needs in its review of applications for permits and licenses.
+The NRC is issuing a revision to an existing guide in the NRC's “Regulatory Guide” series.
+This series was developed to describe and make available to the public information such as methods that are acceptable to the NRC staff for implementing specific parts of the agency's regulations, techniques that the staff uses in evaluating specific problems or postulated accidents, and data that the staff needs in its review of applications for permits and licenses.

 For the Nuclear Regulatory Commission.